Hassi34/COVID-19-chest-X-ray-image-classification/README.md

 If the container is running, then the API services will be available on all the network interfaces<br>
 To access the API service, type **``localhost``** in the browser.
 ## Conclusion<a id='conclusion-'></a>
-This project is production ready to be used for the similar use cases and it will provide the automated and orchesrated production ready pipeline.
+This project is production ready for similar use cases and will provide the automated and orchestrated production-ready pipeline.
-#### **Thank you for visiting 🙏 Your feedback would be highly appriciated 💯😊**<br>
+#### **Thank you for visiting 🙏 Your feedback would be highly appreciated 💯😊**<br>
 #### **If you find this project useful then don't forget to star the repo ✨⭐🤖**<br>
 #### 🌏[My Portfolio Website][website] <br><br>
 #### **📃 License**